 European Christendom exploded in the sixteenth century, creating a fragmented and fractious religious landscape that still marks Europe (and Christianity worldwide) to this day.
 In this undergraduate lecture course, students will examine the significant changes European Christendom experienced between the Protestant and Catholic Reformations through the Enlightenment, and will explore the impact of new religious dogmas, beliefs, practices, and institutions upon the broader order of European politics, society, and culture.
 The readings, which consist of both primary and secondary sources, will demonstrate that the religious changes in this period shaped not only the thinking of theologians and clergymen, but also affected the everyday lives of people throughout Europe.
 Furthermore, the course will examine how various denominations of European Christianity participated in Europe's commercial, colonial, and imperial projects in the Americas, Africa, and Asia.
-Students will thus also consider religions.
+Students will thus also consider the interactions, both within and beyond Europe, between European Christianity and other world religions.